 3- Surgical Intervention (Herniated Disc Surgery)

 As you can see the treatment options for the herniated Lumbar discs are varied.
 However, one of the most common treatment is surgical intervention.
-Research has shown, about 0.5-25% go on to develop recurrent disc herniation after a successful first surgery.
+However, research has shown about 0.5-25% of the patinets going to develop recurrent disc herniation after a successful first surgery.
 (Readmore)

 While surgical intervention is not the only option, researchers examined the effects of conservative treatment by considering not only the recurrence rate of disc herniation after surgery but also cost reduction that benefits patients and society.

 What about conservative treatment?